HouJP/my-mllib/README.md

 ****

 ###<a name="version">Version Updating</a>

+*	04/11/2016
+	*	finished GBDT(Gradient Boosting Decision Trees) on Spark, used for multiple classification.

 *	03/09/2016
 	*	finished CART(Classification And Regression Trees), used gini for classification and variance for regression.